Software-Testing/code-manipulation/README.md

 input for the examples.
 The three remaning modules contain the examples, one for each library.

-Each example contains two classes:
+Each example contains the following classes:
 * `MethodPrinter`: This class will search the `Functions` class and will print all methods of this class.
 * `ClassGenerator`: This class will generate a `HelloWorld` class such